Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation

-For the feature truncation applied on the decoder, we down-sample the decoder features from the original size of 129$\times$129 to the efficient LRGs suggested by the analysis in section~\ref{ssec:exp_spec_ce_grad}, \ie the LRGs with $10 < {\nu}_{max} < 64$.
-All the down-sampling are done via bilinear interpolation.
-For simplicity, the experiments mentioned above are only tested on the LRG 65$\times$65 and 33$\times$33 that correspond to the band limit ${\nu}_{max}=32$ and ${\nu}_{max}=16$, respectively.
-The feature size of decoder are [33, 65, 129] in the setup of feature truncation.
-The FLOPs of these experiments are summarized in Table~\ref{table:feat_trunc_flops:flops}, where "Baseline" model denotes the model without SFP.
-Clearly, the feature truncation effective reduce the FLOPs at various setups of SFP.
-We further evaluate the relative FLOPs-drop, which is the relative reduction rate of FLOPs comparing to that of the model with same SFP setup and the original feature size 129, in Table~\ref{table:feat_trunc_flops:flops_drop}.
-For example, the relative FLOPs-drop of the setup with "60\% Pruning rate for encoder" and feature size "33" based upon DeepLab v3+ is given as $1-\frac{29}{59}=50.5\%$.
-As the feature truncated from 129 to 65, the relative FLOPs-drop are 23.3\% and 7.9\% for the "Baseline" model of DeepLab v3+ and DAN, respectively.
-As the pruning rate of encoder goes to 60\%, the relative FLOPs-drop even increases to 50.5\% and 24.9\% for the two models, respectively.
-Noting that the number parameters of decoder are 1.3 and 0.4 million for the two models, respectively.
-Apparently, the cost reduction rates by feature truncation depend on the number parameters in the decoder.
-The more parameters in the decoder, the better efficacy of feature truncation is achieved.
-These results demonstrate an effective cost reduction combining the pruning method (SFP) and feature truncation.
+On the other hand, we apply feature truncation on the decoder by down-sampling the decoder features from the original prediction grid with size 129 to the efficient LRG sizes from 97 to 17.
+Note that the LRG size with $ 32 \geq {\nu}_{max} \geq 16$ (i.e. LRG size from 65 to 33) are expected to reach optimal efficacy of feature truncation as suggested in section~\ref{ssec:exp_spec_ce_grad}.
+In our experiments, all the down-sampling are done via bilinear interpolation.